RenEarl Bowie, Assistant Director

 RenEarl Bowie is the Assistant Director in charge of the Texas Department of Public Safety, Regulatory Services Division.

-During RenEarl’s 17-year career he has distinguished himself as a leader with the Department.
-After beginning his career in 1994 as a State Trooper assigned to the Highway Patrol Division, he transferred to the Criminal Intelligence Service where he promoted to Sergeant, and later to Lieutenant.
-In 2004, RenEarl transferred to the Administration Division to supervise the Department’s Recruiting Bureau.
-In 2005, he transferred to the Private Security Bureau - Investigations Section to oversee enforcement activities, advancing to Captain in 2008.
+During RenEarl’s 20-year career, he has distinguished himself as a leader with DPS.
+After beginning his career in 1994 as a State Trooper assigned to the Texas Highway Patrol, he transferred to the Criminal Intelligence Service where he promoted to Sergeant, and later to Lieutenant.
+In 2004, RenEarl transferred to the Administration Division to supervise the Recruiting Bureau.
+In 2005, he transferred to the Private Security Bureau Investigations Section to oversee enforcement activities, advancing to Captain in 2008.
 Capt.
 Bowie promoted to his current position of Assistant Director in 2009.

 He graduated from Southwest Texas State University with his bachelor's degree in 1993 and his master’s degree in 1999, both in criminal justice.
 He has served as an adjunct professor of criminal justice for Austin Community College, Concordia University - Austin and Northwestern University Center for Public Safety - Evanston.